-If you are an author and you need to add or improve your seven Amazon book keywords, you could consider adding the free tools I have listed above to your bookmarks.
+If you are an author and you always need to add or improve your seven Amazon book keywords.
+You could consider adding the free tools I have listed above to your bookmarks to help you.

 They will help you find better words and phrases that are vital in helping book buyers find your books using Amazon search.

-However, if you are trying to monetize your blog, or you are already making a little money from blogging, it is better to use pro tools.
+However, if you are trying to monetize your blog, or you are already making a little money from blogging, it is much better to use pro SEO tools.

-To get pages, posts and articles to rank high and quickly you need much more up to date competitive information.
+To get pages, posts and articles to rank high and quickly you need much more up to date competitive information to work with.

-Having the tools to search competitors ranking keywords, investigate related keywords on high ranking pages and to pull data for content creation are vital.
-You will only find these if you use a premium SEO suite such as Semrush, Majestic or Ahrefs.
+You will only find these types of tools if you use a premium SEO suite such as Semrush, Majestic or Ahrefs.

 If you are using Adwords to promote your blog or even your books, then you will have access to the Google Keyword Tool and Planner.
 So you should use these tools to their full capacity.

-In the end, it about choosing the best way for you to find keywords to suit your needs.
+In the end, it about choosing the best way for you to find keywords that suit your needs.

-No matter what you are doing, if you want to succeed online, you always need to find good, better and the best keywords to promote your product.
+No matter what you are doing, if you want to succeed online, you always need to find good, better and the best keywords to promote your product or service.